2yadavrajneesh/wtGallery/README.md

     ```
     1. python manage.py makemigrations
     ```
     ```
     2. python manage.py migrate
     ```
     ```
     3. python maage.py runserver
     ```

 **After all these settings and installations, you'll get this:**

+- You can visit our Test Website also :- [wTGallery](https://wtgallery.herokuapp.com/ "WTGALLERY")

 - Home